Introduction to SDLC

 1. Waterfall Model

-In the waterfall model, the whole process of the Software Development is divided into phases where the output of one phase acts as the input to the next phase.
-The next phase begins only when the previous phase gets completed.
+In the Waterfall Model, the whole process of Software Development divides into phases, where the output of one phase acts as the input to the next phase.
+The next phase begins only after the completion of the previous phase.

 2. Iterative Model

-This model starts with a smaller set of requirements and it does not need the full context of product specification in order to start the SDLC process.
-This process is repetitive and on each iteration of the SDLC process, a newer version of the software is made.
-Each iteration may between 2-6 weeks.
-Each iteration develops a separate component in this approach.
-This model also requires a mode resource than the waterfall model.
+This model starts with a smaller set of requirements, and it does not need the full context of the product specification in order to start the SDLC process.
+This process is repetitive, and with each iteration of the SDLC process, a newer version of the software comes into creation.
+Each iteration typically lasts between 2-6 weeks and focuses on developing a separate component.

 3. Spiral Model

-This model is a combination of a Waterfall and Spiral model and it works in an iterative manner.
-Based on the risk involved in the project, this model guides the team to adopt elements of one or more SDLC models such as a waterfall or Iterative model.
-Here the lifecycle of Software is divided into smaller parts and new functionality can be added to the software even at the late stages of SDLC.
+This model is a combination of the Waterfall and Spiral model and works in an iterative manner.
+Based on the risk involved in the project, this model guides the team to adopt elements of one or more SDLC models, such as a Waterfall or Iterative model.
+The software lifecycle is divided into smaller parts here, and new functionality can be added to the software even at the end of the SDLC.

 4. V-Model

-V model is basically an expansion to the waterfall model where the testing and the development phases are planned in a parallel.
-One side consists of the verification phase while the other one consists of the validation phase which is finally joined by coding.
-The next state starts only when the previous state gets completed.
+V-Model is simply an expansion of the Waterfall Model, where testing and development phases are planned in parallel.
+One side consists of the verification phase, while the other one consists of the validation phase, which is finally joined by coding.
+The next state starts only after the completion of the previous state.

 Recommended Articles